 Your name:

 Pupil's name (if relevant):

 Address:

-Postcode: Daytime telephone number:
+Postcode:

-Evening telephone number:
+Daytime telephone number: Evening telephone number:

-Please give details of your complaint, including whether you have spoken to anybody at school about it.
+Please give details of your complaint, including whether you have spoken to anybody at school

+about it.

 What actions do you feel might resolve the problem at this stage?

 Are you attaching any paperwork?
 If so, please give details.

+Are you attaching any paperwork: It so, please give details.

 Signature:

 Date:

 Official use

 Date acknowledgement sent:

-Date acknowledgement sent.

 By whom:

 Complaint referred to:

-Complaint referred to.

 Date: